Investors need certainty to shake off August blues

 It is widely expected that the German court will say the government was within the law -- which could lift core euro zone bonds -- and the IMF move is being played down as being "technical".

-But both the upcoming judgement and what the IMF did are the kinds of things that build uncertainty, which financial markets abhor.
+But both the upcoming judgment and what the IMF did are the kinds of things that build uncertainty, which financial markets abhor.

 Anecdotal evidence of large-scale ECB buying to ensure Italy and Spain could sell bonds this past week may be confirmed on Monday in the bank's latest bond purchase data.